uschallengecoin/challengecoin.us/docs/index.md

 ::::

 :::: subscribe
-# Be part of something bigger
+# Be Part of Something Bigger
 Join a nationwide community of patriots, collectors, and supporters.
 ::::